 Also, it’s important to realize that an overweight recommendation is, in essence, a recommendation away from diversification, which can be one way to help protect a portfolio from market risk.
 An investor who prioritizes diversification in their portfolio may want to consider buying an overweight security, while not becoming overweight in that area.

-Learning financial terminology and financial strategies is a key step to growing as an investors.
-SoFi Invest® offers educational content as well as access to financial planners.
-The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
+If you’re thinking of investing in stocks, it’s easy when you open an online trading account with SoFi Invest®.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.